anirudhmittal2019/Chat-Application/README.md

 # Chat-Application
-Creating a chat application using Java, Threading and Computer Network while displaying it using GUI.
+Creating a chat application using Java, Threading and Computer Networks while displaying it using GUI.